 Should I pay off my mortgage or contribute more to super?

-Whether superannuation or your mortgage is the best place to invest your money will depend on your age, income, interest rates and returns and your personal circumstances.
+Whether superannuation or your mortgage is the best place to invest your money will depend on your age, income, interest rates, expected investment returns and your personal circumstances.

 Factors to consider